Mayo Clinic Care Network Content

 Penis pumps, surgery and implants

-• Penis pumps.
-A penis pump (vacuum erection device) is a hollow tube with a hand-powered or battery-powered pump.
-The tube is placed over your penis, and then the pump is used to suck out the air inside the tube.
-This creates a vacuum that pulls blood into your penis.
+• Penis pump.
+This also is called a vacuum erection device.
+It's a hollow tube with a hand-powered or battery-powered pump.
+The tube is placed over the penis.
+Then the pump is used to suck out the air inside the tube.
+This creates a vacuum that pulls blood into the penis.

-Once you get an erection, you slip a tension ring around the base of your penis to hold in the blood and keep it firm.
+Once you get an erection, you slip an elastic ring or band around the base of your penis.
+This helps hold in the blood and keeps the penis firm for up to 30 minutes.
 You then remove the vacuum device.

-The erection typically lasts long enough for a couple to have sex.
-You remove the tension ring after intercourse.
-Bruising of the penis is a possible side effect, and ejaculation will be restricted by the band.
+The erection often lasts long enough for a couple to have sex.
+You remove the tension ring after you have sex.
+Bruising of the penis can be a side effect.
+Ejaculation will be restricted by the ring or band.
 Your penis might feel cold to the touch.

 • Penile implants.
-This treatment involves surgically placing devices into both sides of the penis.
-These implants consist of either inflatable or semirigid rods.
-Inflatable devices allow you to control when and how long you have an erection.
-The semirigid rods keep your penis firm but bendable.
+This treatment involves surgery to place devices into both sides of the penis.
+There are two main types of implants.
+One type uses rods that you can inflate.
+These let you control when and how long you have an erection.
+Another type of implant uses semirigid rods, which often are made of silicone.
+They keep the penis firm but bendable.

-Penile implants are usually not recommended until other methods have been tried first.
-Implants have a high degree of satisfaction among men who have tried and failed more-conservative therapies.
+Often, penile implants aren't recommended until other methods have been tried first.
+Implants have a high degree of satisfaction among people who have tried other treatments that haven't worked.
 As with any surgery, there's a risk of complications, such as infection.
+And if a part of the device stops working, you'll likely need more surgery to replace it.